Drew Waters Preview, Player Props: Royals vs. Tigers

 Drew Waters vs. Tigers Preview, Player Prop Bets - September 28

-The Kansas City Royals, including Drew Waters (.273 slugging percentage in past 10 games, including no home run), battle starter Tarik Skubal and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.
+The Kansas City Royals, including Drew Waters (.273 slugging percentage in past 10 games, including zero home run), take on starting pitcher Tarik Skubal and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.

 Sportsbook Promo Codes